 Ph.D.
 Candidate in Religion, Columbia University

 Zachary Ugolnik (pronounced you-goal-nick) is a Ph.D.
 Candidate in the History of Christianity in the Department of Religion and a Mellon Interdisciplinary Fellow at Columbia University.
-He specializes in early and medieval Christianity in the eastern Mediterranean and Near East, its interaction with Islam, and the historiography of the Orthodox Churches into the modern period.
-Zachary works at the intersection of theology and philosophy, performative and ritual studies, the history of science (especially optics), and material and visual culture.
-He also considers Islam and Christianity from a comparative perspective.
-In the early spring, he will defend his dissertation, “The Mirror of Glory: Sense and Subjectivity in Near Eastern Mysticism.”
+He specializes in early and medieval Christianity in the eastern Mediterranean and Near East, its interaction with Islam, and critical theory, especially in regards to questions of subjectivity.
+Zachary’s works engages the fields of theology and philosophy, performative and ritual studies, the history of science (especially optics), and material and visual culture.
+He also considers Islam and Christianity from a comparative perspective, the intersection of religion and popular culture, and issues of identity and difference.
+In May, he will defend his dissertation, “The Mirror of Glory: Sense and Subjectivity in Near Eastern Mysticism.”
 His work has appeared in Journal of Religion, Religion & Literature, and Harvard Divinity Bulletin among other print and online publications.

 He earned his M.T.S. from Harvard Divinity School in 2009 and his B.A. from Syracuse University in 2004 (Honors in Religion and International Relations with a minor in Photojournalism).